Jumping Jacks

 How to Perform

-Stand tall with feet together and arms resting at your sides.
-Maintain a soft bend in your knees and brace your core lightly throughout the exercise.
+Stand tall with feet together and arms at sides, core lightly engaged.

 Coaching Tips